Home » Sourdough » Jalapeno Cheddar Sourdough Bread

 Instructions

-• Combine the flour, water, sugar, and starter in a large bowl and stir.
-Use your hands to incorporate any dry bits.
-Cover with a clean, damp tea towel and allow to rest at room temperature for 3o minutes.
+• Rest.
+Cover with a clean, damp tea towel and allow to rest at room temperature for 30 minutes.

-• After the rest period, add the salt, cheddar cheese, and jalapenos and knead for a minute or two until everything is thoroughly mixed in.
-Cover with damp towel and allow to rise in a warm place for three hours, reshaping the dough into a ball once per hour.
+• Add salt, jalapenos, and cheddar.
+After the rest period, add the salt, cheddar cheese, and jalapenos and knead for a minute or two until everything is thoroughly mixed in.

-• In morning, preheat oven to 450 with rack in the center.
+• Prep for baking.
+In the morning, preheat oven to 450℉ with rack in the center.
+(You can preheat the Dutch oven in there if you'd like.)
 Remove dough from fridge and turn it out onto a sheet or parchment paper, trying to have it land in the center.
 Slash the top with a lame or very sharp knife.

+• Place in Dutch oven and bake.
 Place the parchment paper and dough into a lidded Dutch Oven and put the lid back on top.

-• Bake for a total of 55 minutes: 25 minutes covered, 25 minutes uncovered, and then remove from the Dutch Oven and bake directly on the rack for 5 minutes to brown the crust.
+Bake for a total of 55 minutes: 25 minutes covered, 25 minutes uncovered, and then remove from the Dutch Oven and bake directly on the rack for 5 minutes to brown the crust.
 Bread should be 200-210 internally when it is done.

 Notes